 This employment opportunity is open to all applicants.

 Legal Counsel works within the Legal and Constitutional Law Division of the Department of Justice.
-Under the general direction of the Deputy Minister of Justice, the Assistant Deputy Attorney General, and the Director of Legal and Constitutional Law the incumbent will provide legal services to Cabinet, all government departments and certain public agencies.
+Under the general direction of the Deputy Minister of Justice and the Director of Legal and Constitutional Law the incumbent will provide legal services to Cabinet, all government departments and certain public agencies.
 This position also represents the interests of the Government of Nunavut in all court and tribunal proceedings, in intergovernmental and other negotiations.

-The successful candidate must have a Common Law degree from a recognized Canadian University or have received a Certificate of Qualification from the National Committee on Accreditation of the Federation of Law Societies of Canada.
-Incumbent must be eligible for membership in the Law Society of Nunavut and/or be a member in good standing of a Provincial or Territorial Bar.
+The successful candidate must have a Common Law degree (e.g., JD, or LLB) from a recognized Canadian University or have received a Certificate of Qualification from the National Committee on Accreditation of the Federation of Law Societies of Canada.
+Incumbent must be eligible for unrestricted membership in the Law Society of Nunavut and/or be a member in good standing of a Provincial or Territorial Bar.
 The incumbent will demonstrate excellent written and oral English language skills, sound judgment, and keen understanding of clients’ interests and needs.
-Typically the above would be attained by at least two (2) years’ experience doing either similar legal work or work of a type and breadth which demonstrates competence in a Government Legal Counsel environment.
+Typically, the above would be attained by at least two (2) years’ experience doing either similar legal work or work of a type and breadth which demonstrates competence in a Government Legal Counsel environment.
+Experience in one or more of the following areas: Corporate Commercial Law, Litigation, Environmental Law, Construction Law would be an asset.
+This is a Position of Trust and a satisfactory Criminal Record Check is required.

 An eligibility list may be created to fill future vacancies.